DiceTechJobs/SolrPlugins/README.md

 A repository for Dice.com's Solr plugins.
 This relies on the solr source so please note the APACHE license.

 Please see https://github.com/DiceTechJobs/SolrConfigExamples for example solr config file entries to configure these plugins.
+There is a lot of doucmentations in those config files that explain how to use these plugins.

 Included: